-Mitochondrial phospholipids: Understanding the regulation and the biological importance of mitochondrial phospholipid composition
+Mitochondrial phospholipids: Understanding the regulation and the biological importance of mitochondrial phospholipid metabolism

-Phospholipids are key components of cellular organelle membranes.
-Each cell contains thousands of unique phospholipid species, composed of different hydrophilic head groups and hydrophobic fatty acyl tails.
-Both the headgroup and the fatty acyl tail composition of cellular phospholipids affects the biophysical properties (fluidity, curvature, permeability) and the biological functions (signal transduction, transport, peroxidation) of cell membranes.
-Cellular phospholipid composition is altered in nearly all human diseases, as such, it is important to understand how cells sense and regulate their membrane phospholipid composition; to identify pathological states where altered cellular phospholipid composition plays a causal role in disease development and progression; and to investigate whether phospholipid composition can be pharmacologically corrected to treat disease.
+Phospholipids are essential components of cellular organelle membranes, with each cell containing hundreds of unique phospholipid species that vary in their hydrophilic head groups and hydrophobic fatty acyl tails.
+The composition of these headgroups and fatty acyl tails influences the biophysical properties (e.g., fluidity, curvature, permeability) and biological functions (e.g., signal transduction, transport, peroxidation) of cell membranes.
+Since phospholipid composition is altered in nearly all human diseases, it is crucial to understand how cells sense and regulate their membrane phospholipid metabolism, as well as how changes in phospholipid composition contribute to disease onset and progression.

 Biography